🚀 NEW: Stop copying generic prompts. Learn the 7-part formula to build your own.Get the Ultimate Guide →

 💡 Expert Advice & Considerations

-Don't waste your time trying to use Perplexity to create entire lesson plans from scratch; instead, use it to supplement your existing curriculum with targeted, research-backed activities and assessments.
+It is incredibly dangerous to trust the AI to create entire lesson plans from scratch; instead, use it to supplement your existing curriculum with targeted, research-backed activities and assessments.

 Advanced Prompt Library